 Compare Cheap Pet Insurance

-Pet Insurance That Pays Vet Directly
+Which Pet Insurance Pays the Vet Directly?

 If your vet agrees to accept a direct payment from your insurance company, then you only need to pay your excess to the vet.
-Setting up a direct payment can be extremely beneficial for a pet owner, especially when vet fees run into the hundreds or thousands of pounds.
+Setting up a direct payment can be extremely beneficial for a pet owner, especially when vet fees run into the hundreds or thousands of pounds for major procedures like surgery or emergency care.
 Pet insurance can pay out in one of two ways:

 We've checked the terms for over two dozen popular UK pet insurance companies and found the following are willing to pay the vet directly:

 Do all Vets Accept Pet Insurance?

+There are certainly ways to increase the odds that your vet can and will take a direct payment from your insurance company.
 Vets are more likely to accept direct payment from an insurance company if you plan ahead and get pre-authorization of payment.
 By getting pre-authorization, the insurance company essentially confirms you have appropriate cover and agrees to payment, so the vet doesn't need to worry about non-payment.